What are the 5 different types of network management? network downtime

 Tip

-Network change management includes five basic principles, including risk analysis and peer review.
-These best practices can help network teams limit failed network changes and outages.
+Network change management includes five principles, including risk analysis and peer review.
+These best practices can help network teams reduce failed network changes and outages.

-Network change management is a process that is intended to reduce the risk of a failed change.
+Network change management is a process that aims to reduce the likelihood and risk of a failed change.
 This process entails several steps that ensure successful changes, but how does each step work?

 1. Scope and risk analysis

-The first step in the network change management process should be to evaluate the scope of a proposed change.
-Determine which services might be affected and who uses those services.
-The term blast radius is frequently used to describe the scope of effect a change can make, including the possible negative outcomes.
+The first step in the network change management process is to evaluate the scope of a proposed change.
+Determine which services might be affected and the stakeholders who use those services.
+Consider the blast radius of a change for its potential scope and effect, including any possible negative outcomes.

-Teams will want to measure the scope in terms of the two following factors:
+Teams should measure the scope in terms of the two following factors:

-1. the number of endpoints affected by a change; and
+1. The number of endpoints affected by a change.

 Once teams identify the scope, they should perform a risk assessment of the change.
 Is it something that's been done numerous times in the past and is well understood?
-Is it fully automated, or is there a chance that human error will alter the change in an unexpected way?
-Is the involved technology well understood, or is there a chance that something unexpected will happen?
+Is it fully automated, or is it possible that human error will alter the change in an unexpected way?
+Is the involved technology well understood, or is there a chance that something unexpected might happen?

 The scope of a change figures into the risk.
 A change to infrastructure on which key business processes run has a greater level of risk to the business than a change to a small branch site.